 Simply click the tab more information:

-Many universities and colleges support in place to help students with care responsibilities.
+Many universities and colleges support in place to help students with caring responsibilities.
 If you are responsible for providing unpaid care to a family member, partner or friend, you may be able receive extra support during your studies.
-This could include financial help, such as a bursary, support with managing your workload or even help with your own health and wellbeing.

-If you are aged 16-25 and have caring responsibility, you are considered to be a ‘young adult carer’.
+If you are aged 16-25 and have caring responsibilities, you are considered to be a ‘young adult carer’.

 The help varies between each institution, so do your research before you apply.
-Their website will provide more details, but you can always contact the student services team directly to find out more.
+Each website will provide more details, but you can always contact the student services team directly to find out more.

 Do your research – it’s a good idea to find out what support is available before you make your final decision.